cogment/cogment-verse/README.md

    $ python -m venv .venv
    $ source .venv/bin/activate
    ```

+5. If you want to use Isaac Gym, download the zip file from [NVIDIA webpage](https://developer.nvidia.com/isaac-gym)
+, unzip and copy the `isaacgym` folder to this repo

-5. Install the python dependencies by running
+6. Install the python dependencies by running
    ```console
    $ pip install -r requirements.txt
    ```
-6. In another terminal, launch a mlflow server on port 3000 by running
+7. In another terminal, launch a mlflow server on port 3000 by running
    ```console
    $ source .venv/bin/activate
    $ python -m simple_mlflow
    ```
-7. Start the default Cogment Verse run using `python -m main`
+8. Start the default Cogment Verse run using `python -m main`
-8. Open Chrome (other web browser might work but haven't tested) and navigate to http://localhost:8080/
+9. Open Chrome (other web browser might work but haven't tested) and navigate to http://localhost:8080/
-9. Play the game!
+10. Play the game!

 That's the basic setup for Cogment Verse, you are now ready to train AI agents.